Etale cohomology of diamonds: Constructible sheaves

 Thus, we can assume that $Y$ is local, so let $\Spa(C,C^+)\to Y$ be a quasi-pro-\'etale surjection, where $C$ is algebraically closed and $C^+\subset C$ an open and bounded valuation subring.
 Then $|Y|=|\Spa(C,C^+)|$ is a totally ordered chain of points with a unique closed point $s\in |Y|$.
 Moreover, by the first paragraph, there is some constructible locally closed subset $S\subset |Y|$ such that $\mathcal F|_{\Spa(C,C^+)\setminus S}=0$ and $\mathcal F|_{S\subset \Spa(C,C^+)}$ is constant, with value some finitely generated $\Lambda$-module $M$.
 We can assume that $s\in S$, so that $S$ is actually closed.
 Let $\eta_S\in S$ be the generic point of $S$, and let $G_S=G_{\eta_S}$ be the profinite group given as the fibre of $|R|\to |Y|$, $R=\Spa(C,C^+)\times_Y \Spa(C,C^+)$, over $\eta_S$ (where the group structure comes from the equivalence relation structure).
 Then $\mathcal F$ is given by a continuous action of $G_S$ on $M$.
 Similarly, let $\eta\in |Y|$ be the generic point, and $G_\eta$ the profinite group that is the fibre of $|\Spa(C,C^+)\times_Y \Spa(C,C^+)|\to |Y|$ over $\eta$ (so that the open subspace $Y^\circ$ of $Y$ with underlying space $\{\eta\}$ is given by $\Spa(C,\OO_C)/\underline{G_\eta}$).
 There is natural closed immersion $G_S\hookrightarrow G_\eta$ of groups, given by generalization.
 One can find an open subgroup $H\subset G_\eta$ containing $G_S$ such that the action of $G_S$ on $M$ extends to $H$.
 Let $R_H\subset R$ be the open and closed subspace given as the closure of $H\subset G_\eta = R\times_{Y} \{\eta\}$.
 Then $U = \Spa(C,C^+)/\underline{H}$ is separated and \'etale over $Y$, and the continuous $H$-module $M$ defines a local system $\mathcal{L}$ on $U$, which is easily checked to have the right property. \end{proof}

 We will also need a compactness result in the derived category.
 We start with an easy result.

 \begin{proposition} Let $Y$ be a spatial diamond, and assume that $\mathcal F$ is a constructible \'etale sheaf of $\Fl$-vector spaces on $Y$.
-Then for all $C_j\in D^{\geq -n}(Y_\et,\Fl)$, $j\in J$, of complexes uniformly bounded to the left, the natural map
+Then for all filtered direct systems $C_j\in \mathcal D^{\geq -n}_\et(Y,\Fl)$, $j\in J$, of complexes uniformly bounded to the left, the natural map

 is an isomorphism. \end{proposition}

 \begin{proof} By descent (and using boundedness), this can be reduced to the case that $Y=X$ is strictly totally disconnected.
 Decomposing $\mathcal F$ into finitely many triangles, we can assume that $\mathcal F = j_! \Fl$ for some quasicompact open immersion $j: U\hookrightarrow X$.
 Then the statement becomes